 5. Communicate on all channels before and after sale

-Your consumers interact through various channels: your website, social media, email, and more.
+Your consumers interact through various channels: your website, social media, email, and even a basic contact form.
 This makes it essential that you are there to answer their queries on all channels.
 Does that mean juggling between different software and teams?
 No!
 Multi-channel help desks allow you to keep an eye on all customer interactions in one place and drive customer engagement.

 Multi-channel helpdesks are very useful if you have more than one location or different teams handling customer queries.
 They allow you to resolve all inquiries from one place and turn your posts and tweets into tickets:

-Doing this allows you to create positive customer relationships and keep your customers happy.
+Doing this allows you to create positive customer relationships and boost client happiness.
 Take a look at the neat software by LiveAgent, which collects all queries in one place and enables you to stay on top of all customer complaints and issues.

 Creating positive customer relationships is all about personalizing your processes to make them more customer-centric.
 There should be a shift in the way you reach out to your potential customers to create unique experiences for each of them.
 To do this, you will have to develop processes for all the touchpoints of the buyer journey and after the sale is made.
 Doing so will allow you to retain customers, increase brand loyalty, and reduce cart abandonment.